jesusrafaelchris/SwiftUI/Week 5.md

 ### Passing in Data or Actions

-If your subview needs to respond to user interaction or display dynamic data, make it configurable with parameters:
+If your subview needs to respond to user interaction or display dynamic data, we can make it configurable with parameters:

 ```swift
 struct ReusableRowView: View {